sagarshakya27/BookMySalon/README.md

-# StyleSync
+#StyleSync
 “Style, Scheduled Smartly.”

+📱 About The Project
-ookMySalon is a mobile application for booking salon appointments easily, built using React Native and Spring Boot.
+StyleSync is a modern mobile application designed to simplify salon appointment booking.
+It allows users to discover nearby salons, book appointments seamlessly, and manage their schedules efficiently.